- Yahoo Finance UK/fotolia - As the weather starts to turn cold, Lee Beaumont is one person who won't be turning the heating on

 The savings on his other bills further drove him to slice more off of his electricity costs.
 “It made me want to save more money,” he said.

 Lee is now on an Economy 7 tariff, which offers cheaper electricity at night than during the day, as a result he’s become partially nocturnal.
+The change made him more conscious about how much water he was using.
+For instance, by using water from his dog Bella’s drinking bowl to flush the toilet, he makes sure not a drop is wasted and Bella gets plenty of fresh water to drink.

 He also uses an old fashioned phone, so he doesn’t have to pay any electricity costs on a cordless model - once again he got this idea from ‘Heartbeat’.

-No need for a fridge: Lee's milk supply“I sleep during the day and work at night,” he said, and has now managed to cut his electricity bill to just £3.66 a week, including VAT.
+“I sleep during the day and work at night,” he said, and has now managed to cut his electricity bill to just £3.66 a week, including VAT.

 But he’s still not satisfied: His goal is £2 a week.